department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-new-vamc-system.md

 - [ ] Export the config file and create a PR to merge it into the va.gov-cms repo

 ### Enable menu in Content Build / Next Build [FE Engineer]
-- [ ] Update [facilitySidebar.nav.graphql.js](https://github.com/department-of-veterans-affairs/content-build/blob/main/src/site/stages/build/drupal/graphql/navigation-fragments/facilitySidebar.nav.graphql.js) with the machine name of the menu under FACILITY_MENU_NAMES and in the appropriate VISN
+- [ ] Update CONTENT BUILD FILE with the menu

 ### Create initial VAMC System Drupal entities [CMS helpdesk or Sitewide team]
 - [ ] Add a new Term in the [Sections taxonomy](https://prod.cms.va.gov/admin/structure/taxonomy/manage/administration/overview)